ee-jackson/danum-gaps/code/notebooks/2025-03-27_test-impute-growth.md

 # Test a growth model imputing size
 eleanorjackson
-2025-03-28
+2025-04-15

-Testing a growth model that imputes missing values of DBH.
+Testing a growth model that imputes missing values of size

 ``` r
 library("tidyverse")